Overview

 What happens if you get rate limited a lot?

-If you're continually getting rate limited, we may block your application or IP.
-For repeat offenders, we may block your other applications as well, and disallow you from creating new applications, so be sure to get in touch with our support team if you're getting rate limited a lot.
+If you continually get rate-limited, we may block your application or IP.
+For repeat offenders, we may block your other applications as well and disallow you from creating new applications, so be sure to get in touch with our support team if you're getting rate-limited frequently.

 URL encoding